 The master cast was filled with liquid bronze in the foundry which you can see in this video.
 Ignore the sound effects which were my from my fellow students as we all watched the casting process.

 After casting, the Talisman still had parts of the bronze tree and other imperfection which I removed with a hammer and flat ended chisel.

 The next step was to smooth the surface using files and then emery paper.

-To achieve a truly therapeutic, sensory medal, I applied a high polish to the flat back so it felt like a broken mirror.
+To achieve a truly therapeutic, sensory talisman, I applied a high polish to the flat back so it felt like a broken mirror.
 The curved body was burnished for a softer matt tactile sensation.

-That is when I decided to make more by using my original medal as a master cast.
+That is when I decided to make more by using my original as a master cast.
 This is one of the few times my designs have been reproduced but I only gave the copies a light clean.
 That way every one is still slightly different.

 As owners touch them and rub them, their medal will develop a unique patination reflecting how the owners have touched them.

-A medal for wellness whatever the reason.
+A Talisman for wellness whatever the reason.

 Click here if you would like to buy your own Wellness Talisman.